-Here is a quick road map to get you started with the Hive:
+Here is a quick road map to get you started with the DAREBEE community:

 Joining.
 The registration process is fairly quick and straightforward but we do require email verification so you need to use a valid email address.
 We will never send you any unwanted emails or pass on your details to anyone (we don’t even look at those ourselves), this is done to prevent spam – and only for that reason.
-You may want to pick a username you can use later on if you decide to stay – very often someone joins to ask a quick question but then decides to stay and then you are stuck with the username you picked.
 Once you are registered and verified you are one of us.
 You can fill-in your profile at any time later on, you can now join any discussions or start your own.

 Checking in section is for check-ins.
 Every topic there is a micro-blog and a training log, you can use it to track your progress, stay accountable and motivated.
 Just start a new one, give it a cool name and keep logging.
 Whenever you start a new program or a new type of training you can begin a new one.
 Eventually, you can even agree to do a program together with someone and share a topic.
 It’s always a lot of fun.
 It’s also a great section to see how others are doing with programs you are thinking of trying if you haven’t made your decision yet and would like some feedback.

-Questions & Help The Hive is also our official support.
+Questions & Help Our community is also our official support line.
 All training and “instructions unclear” questions are addressed there.
-You don’t need to worry about saying the wrong thing or making a mistake – there are no silly questions in the Hive.
+You don’t need to worry about saying the wrong thing or making a mistake – there are no silly questions here.
 And someone will always come to your aid when you have any or when you just need someone to point you in the right direction.
 All questions are welcome whether it’s further explanation of materials published on the DAREBEE resource or a specific problem.
 If you tell us a little bit about yourself, your goals and your circumstances we will help you pick the right program or a training plan.
 Make sure you create a new topic and give us as much detail as possible and someone will help, DAREBEE team or experienced members of our community.

 Feedback & Suggestions.
-DAREBEE is a people’s project, it’s a democracy.
+DAREBEE is a people’s project.
 We vote and discuss any major (and sometimes minor) changes to the resource.
 We are all responsible for this resource in many ways and everyone’s opinion matters here.
 That’s why we keep suggestions and feedback public.
 Something important will be easily picked up on if it comes up repeatedly or if other DAREBEES boost it up or vote for the idea.
-If something requires further discussion we bring it up again.
+If something requires further discussion, we bring it up again.

 This is also where you can report bugs and typos or any other inconsistencies on the website.
 Report when something isn’t working or there is a feature you would like us to implement or the type of topic you would like us to cover next.
 If you see a “like” from a DAREBEE team member on your proposal it means we have seen it and we will take it on board even if we didn’t respond to the thread (we are not always able to, due to pressure of time).

-The Hive is not just about fitness, it is also a place where like-minded people meet and have fun.
+The DAREBEE community is not just about fitness, it is also a place where like-minded people meet and have fun.
 There are no conditions or strings attached to any of this, it’s just a safe place where you can login and be surrounded by people on the same path.
-We all come from different cultures, we all have different backgrounds and yet we all come together in the Hive and hang out.
+We all come from different cultures, we all have different backgrounds and yet we all come together in the forums and hang out.

 You are more than welcome to join our merry band and buzz along.